wu87988622/ohara/docs/rest_interface.md

     - revision (**string**) — commit hash of Ohara Configurator.
 You can trace the hash code via [Github](https://github.com/oharastream/ohara/commits/master)
     - user (**string**) — the release manager of Ohara Configurator.
     - date (**string**) — the date of releasing Ohara Configurator.
+1. mode (**string**) — the mode of this configurator.
+There are three modes now.
+First, k8s mode is for the production.
+                     Second, ssh is useful to simple env.
+Third, fake mode is used to test APIs.

 **Example Response**